Types of VA disability claims and when to file

 All of these must be true:

-- We denied your claim at least 1 or more years ago, and
+- We denied your disability claim, and

 - You didn’t file an appeal at that time, and

-For example, you might file a reopened claim if you were treated for pain in your elbow while on active duty, but you were denied disability benefits because your VA health exam didn’t find a problem.
+For example, you might file a Supplemental Claim if you were treated for pain in your elbow while on active duty, but you were denied disability benefits because your VA health exam didn’t find a problem.
 Then 2 years later, an X-ray of your elbow showed signs of arthritis (a painful swelling and sometimes wearing down of a joint).
 In this case, you would need to send your new exam and X-ray results to us as new evidence related to the claim.